jamespeterschinner/async_v20/README.rst

 - Losses can exceed investment.
 - async_v20 and its creator has no affiliation with OANDA.
 And is not endorsed by OANDA in any manner.
-- async_v20 is in Alpha stage and has not been tested on a live OANDA account
+- async_v20 is in Beta stage and has not been tested on a live OANDA account
-- This package currently does not have full unittest coverage.
+- Use at own risk

 Features
 ---------